sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 - Identification of departments, income groups, and employee segments experiencing higher turnover.

 ### 5. Which factors are most strongly associated with employee retention?
-- Assessment of employee experience, career progression, compensation, overtime, and business travel in relation to retention.
+- Assessment of employee experience, career progression, compensation, overtime, and employee tenure in relation to retention.

 ### 6. How can HR leverage these insights to improve workforce planning and retention?
 - Strategic recommendations to support workforce planning, employee engagement, and long-term retention.